kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_3.md

 ```
         number = num;
 ```
 Here we assign the calling argument "`num`" to the state variable "`number`".
 The variable "`num`" is local to the function "`store`" and is unknown to the function "`retrieve`".
-Try writing an instruction using "`num`" in another function, for example "`retrieve`" and check the compile error message.
+Try writing an instruction using "`num`" in another function, for example in function "`retrieve`" and check the compile error message.

 Try deleting the line to make an empty function (hint: it is perfectly legal).